PalisadoesFoundation/talawa-api/documentation/environment_variables.md

 This environment variable is used to configure the email address for the administrator user that talawa-api will make sure exists in the database at the time of server startup.

+## API_ADMINISTRATOR_USER_NAME

+This environment variable is used to configure the name for the administrator user that talawa-api will make sure exists in the database at the time of server startup.

 ## API_ADMINISTRATOR_USER_PASSWORD

 This environment variable is used to configure the password for the administrator user that talawa-api will make sure exists in the database at the time of server startup.